weaversa/cryptol-course/labs/cryptol-overview/overview.md

 (Total Elapsed Time: 0.005s, using Z3)
 ```

-`Q.E.D.` Building up more complex properties and relationships between the components of a system allow us to assert with very high confidence that the system is correct.
+Building up more complex properties and relationships between the components of a system allow us to assert with very high confidence that the system is correct.

 * **lambda expressions** / **anonymous functions** -- Cryptol lets users define functions without having to specify a name which can be useful in some circumstances, often to formulate a function which will be the return value of another function.
 Lambda expressions are formed as follows and have types and can be computed with just like regular functions: